Belmont - Gumdale

 PROFILE FAQ

-Belmont - Gumdale has emerging levels of nearby infrastructure activity, ranking in the 37thth percentile nationally
+Belmont - Gumdale has emerging levels of nearby infrastructure activity, ranking in the 32ndth percentile nationally

-The performance of an area can significantly be influenced by changes to its local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 21 projects that are likely to impact this particular area.
-Notable among these are Brisbane Aquatic Centre Upgrades, Chandler Indoor Sports Centre and Precinct, Eastern Metro Study - Coorparoo to Capalaba, Greenslopes Private Hospital Wakerley Specialist Centre.
-The following list details those projects considered most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 21 projects that may affect this region.
+Notable ones include Brisbane Aquatic Centre Upgrades, Chandler Indoor Sports Centre and Precinct, Eastern Metro Expansion (Coorparoo to Capalaba), Greenslopes Private Hospital Wakerley Specialist Centre.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.